jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

 setup
 ********************************************************************************************

-* I open a terminal in the Integrated Development Environment (IDE) then use mkdir_ to make a directory for the project
+* I open a terminal in the Integrated Development Environment (IDE) then use mkdir_ to make a folder/directory for the project

   .. code-block:: shell